 Only PhD graduates receive their actual diplomas at the ceremony.
-Diplomas for Masters and Bachelors degrees will be mailed within 6 weeks of commencement.
+Diplomas for Masters and Bachelors degrees will be mailed 6-8 weeks after commencement.

 Where do graduates gather before the commencement ceremony?

-All graduates should meet in the lower-level of the Gale Bulllman Multi-Purpose Building.
+All undergraduate graduates should meet in the lower-level of the Gale Bullman Multi-Purpose Building.
+All MS and PhD graduates should gather on the track and find their department.
 Graduates must arrive at least one hour prior to the start of the ceremony.

 How long does the ceremony last?